Automattic/custom-metadata/readme.txt

 4. Adding custom columns is also easy.
 You can go with a default display, or specify your own output callback

 == Changelog ==

+= 0.5.5 =
+* remove all whitespace
+* fix some bugs with the tinymce field

 = 0.5.4 =
 * fix display_callback for fields